An Arkansas Real Estate Agent Went To Show A Home And Was Never Seen Alive Again

 Carl Sr. gave officers the keys to Beverly's vehicle.
 Her purse and credit cards were still inside, but there was also a notebook with the appointment time, an email, and a phone number written down.

-Find out what police discovered as they tracked the phone number in their desperate search for the missing woman on No One Can Hear You Scream on Nov.
-7 on ID at 9/8c.
+Find out what police discovered as they tracked the phone number in their desperate search for the missing woman on No One Can Hear You Scream: "The Woman Who Worked Alone," streaming on Max.